Category Archives: Freedom of speech and expression

 After vetting the idea with the Board of Visitors in December, University of Virginia President Jim Ryan has announced the creation of the Committee on Institutional Statements to develop principles to guide official university statements on national and global events.

-Twelve individuals — nine faculty members, one student, one alumnus and one member of the Board of Visitors — will serve on the Committee.
-John Owen, a political science professor, will chair the group.
+Twelve individuals — nine faculty members, one student, one alumnus, and one member of the Board of Visitors — will serve on the Committee.
+Political science professor John Owen will chair the group.

 “It seems like a simple question: When, if ever, should ‘the University’ comment on political and social events?”
 Ryan said, as quoted in UVA Today.
 “But answering that question is more complicated than it seems, and it brings up a range of additional questions and knotty issues.”
 Continue reading